earnestkotacarr/Reading-Body-Language/README.md

  3. Open the index.html File in Your Browser:
  • Simply open the index.html file in your preferred web browser to start the demo.
  • The system will request access to your webcam to capture real-time video input.
+ • Once the webcam is working raise your hand above your head twice to get the data recording started.

 Future Enhancements